 Components of a Jet Engine

 A jet engine is a type of engine that is propelled by a stream of hot exhaust gases formed when air is forced into the engine by several stages of compression, heated, and subsequently expanded through a nozzle.
 While jet engines can refer to rockets, waterjet engines, and hybrid propulsions systems, the term most commonly describes air-breathing gas turbine engines.
-This blog will explain the most important components of a jet engine and their functions within the system as a whole.

 Jet engines are broken into two sections: cold and hot.
 The cold section, at the front of the engine, features the air intake or inlet, compressor, bypass ducts, shaft, and diffuser.
 The air intake is arguably the most important part of any jet engine.
 In subsonic aircraft, the intake is a duct that ensures the smooth, controlled flow of air into the engine.
 It has the tough task of regulating airflow despite the air not approaching the intake from straight ahead, either because of cross winds while grounded or aircraft pitch and yaw motion during flight.
 Air enters the compressor at approximately half the speed of sound, so the airflow will accelerate at flight speeds lower than this and decelerate at speeds higher than this.
 Because of this, the intake must be able to accomodate all speeds of flow without losses.